Lwazicekiso/LwaziCekiso/README.md

 # Hi there, I'm Lwazi Cekiso 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in full-stack development, system analysis and design, and information systems.
+I'm a passionate informatics studnet with a keen interest in full-stack development, system analysis, cyber security and information systems.

 ## About Me
 - 🎓 Honours student in Informatics at Stellenbosch University.